Full Text of Tonight’s Tri-County Public Health Order

 Why now?

-These actions are the most available and effective tools to help slow the spread of the virus in our community – and, importantly, to reduce the number of potential deaths
+These actions are the most available and effective tools to help slow the spread of the virus in our community – and, importantly, to reduce the number of potential deaths caused by COVID-19.

 By slowing the spread, we have a chance to protect our family, friends, and neighbors who are at risk for severe illness.
-In particular, this includes all adults over age 60 and
+In particular, this includes all adults over age 60 and anyone with an underlying health condition.

 These actions will limit the cascading impacts on critical services due to high absenteeism if large numbers of workers become ill.
-Such actions will help hospitals, first responders, and other healthcare services continue to provide services for those

-who need them (along with utilities, human services, and businesses) in the coming weeks and months.
+Such actions will help hospitals, first responders, and other healthcare services continue to provide services for those who need them (along with utilities, human services, and businesses) in the coming weeks and months.

 Who enforces?